Govetts Leap Lookout in Blackheath (Grose Valley Views)

 Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

-The lookout at Govetts Leap is arguably one of the most breathtaking lookouts in the Blue Mountains.
+The popular Govetts Leap Lookout is one of the most impressive vantage points in the Blue Mountains.

 Grose Valley views

-Govetts Leap was named after William Govett, a painter and surveyor, and also the first European settler to have visited this area.
+The lookout was named after William Govett, a painter and surveyor who was the first European settler to visit the area.

-According to the sign at the lookout, he first discovered this beautiful spot almost two centuries ago, in June 1831.
+According to a sign at the lookout, he discovered this scenic spot in June 1831, nearly two centuries ago.

 Waterfall

-The Govetts Leap Falls (or simply Govetts Leap) can be seen from the lookout when looking in a southeast direction.
+Govetts Leap Falls (also known simply as Govetts Leap) can be seen from the lookout when facing southeast.

-The original name of the waterfall was “Govett’s Leap”, as the word leap means waterfall in old Scottish dialect.
+The waterfall was originally named “Govett’s Leap”, as the word ‘leap’ means waterfall in old Scottish dialect.

 Govetts Leap waterfall